fikrihkll/android-simpl/README.md

-"# Simpl App - New Way to Manage Your Money"
+# Simpl App - New Way to Manage Your Money